joinpursuit/Pursuit-Core-Web/full-stack-express/express-sql-create-show/README.md

 ![](./assets/id-not-array-index.png)

 If we were to access it by array position it would be at array position `1`.
-We did this earlier for simplicity.
+We used array positions earlier for simplicity.
 However, there is never a guarantee that an item will be in a certain order/array position and it can change.
-So using the `id`, now that we have a database is critical.
+So using the `id` now that we have a database is critical.

 **queries/bookmarks.js**